 In order to achieve an authentic result in the sound as well as in the restorative quality, extensive research about the object in question was essential.
-And what could be more obvious than to return to the origins of our organ.

 Sonja Fußmann and Oliver Schulte went on a one week long research excursion, which ranked as one of the biggest moments in the project and made lasting impressions on all involved.